 Student rooms are for single occupancy only.
 As such students are NOT permitted to share their assigned room with anyone else (including another Trinity/Cambridge University student) nor may they keep (store) another person's belongings in the room.
 Under no circumstances may students 'lend' (sub-let) their assigned room to another person.
-Students must NOT give/lend their room key (or University Card) to anyone else, neither may they leave a guest (including another Trinity/Cambridge University student) in their room unaccompanied.
+Students must NOT give/lend their room key/fob (or University Card) to anyone else, neither may they leave a guest (including another Trinity/Cambridge University student) in their room unaccompanied.
 Students who wish to host a guest in their room overnight must comply with the regulations in Section 3.12.

-Students who do not comply with the regulations stated in the Licence to Occupy and the Accommodation Handbook, or who abuse the privilege of living in College in any other way, may be required to give up their rooms and live outside College.
+Students who do not comply with the regulations stated in the Licence to Occupy and/or the Accommodation Rules Handbook, or who abuse the privilege of living in College in any other way, may be required to give up their rooms and live outside College.

-A Licence to Occupy will be issued at the start of the occupancy period together with a room Inventory.
-These documents should be checked and any discrepancies reported to the Accommodation Office.
+A Room Inventory will be issued at the start of the occupancy period.
+This should be checked and any discrepancies reported to the Accommodation Office.
 As students will be charged for any items listed on the Inventory that are missing or damaged at the end of the occupancy period it is important that students check their Inventory and immediately report any missing or damaged items.